-The Directors of the Company on the date the financial statements were approved are detailed above.
+The Directors of the Company on the date the financial statements were approved are detailed on pages 43 to 44.
 All directors were directors of the Company throughout the year ended 31 December 2020.

 The Board and Employees

 The Board currently comprises three male and two female Directors.
 The Company has no employees and therefore there is nothing further to report in respect of gender representation within the Company.